hmcts/ccpay-bubble/README.md

 ## Build

+You can run the following commands to build all components in PayBubble using yarn:
+1. `yarn ng:build` and
+2. `yarn postbuild`

+Remember to remove the `dist` and `.angular` folders before running the build commands to ensure a clean build using the latest code.

 Important - The project's build depends on library projects located in the projects folder.
+To build these manually, you can run the following commands:
 Run
 1. `ng build fee-register-search` and
 2. `ng build view-payment`
 3. Run `ng build`
-  4. `yarn build`
-  to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-  or shortcut to do all these by running `yarn ng:build`

 ## Development server

-Run `yarn start`.
-Navigate to `http://localhost:4200/`.
+Run `yarn start:express-dev`.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding